bigstepdenmark/Eda-Dark-Theme/README.md

 Eda Dark is a simple workbench theme for [Visual Studio Code](https://code.visualstudio.com), and optimized for SCSS, HTML, JS, TS, Markdown, and PHP files.

-The Font-family i used in screenshots is *"Menlo, Monaco, 'Courier New', monospace"*.
+The Font-family i used in screenshots is *"Menlo, Monaco, 'Courier New', monospace".*

 ---